The University of British Columbia

 Each year, ASPB, through its Women in Plant Biology Committee, awards travel grants to attend the Plant Biology annual meeting to early-career women investigators.
 Read more Read More

-Our current projects involve discovering biosynthetic enzymes and pathways, generating alkaloid structural and functional diversities, and re-constituting natural products metabolism in synthetic biology chassis.
+Our current projects involve discovering biosynthetic enzymes and pathways, generating structural and functional diversity in alkaloids, and reconstituting natural product metabolism in synthetic biology chassis.

 Dang Group